The Abelian Sandpile Model on Fractal Graphs: Periodicity

 \subsection{Existence of Periodicity}

-Now consider a finite subset $B \subset V$, such that removing $B$ and edges connected to elements in $B$ disconnects $G=(V,E)$ into two graphs, a finite graph $F$ and a second graph.
-Finally, define $S$ to be the graph of $F$ combined with vertices in $B$ as sinks; include edges in $E$ that combine elements of $F$ and $B$.
-An example of this decomposition is in Figure \ref{fig:periodDecomp}.
+Consider a finite subset~${B \subseteq V}$ such that removing~$B$ and the edges connected to elements of~$B$ disconnects $G$ into two graphs, where at least one of these graphs is finite.
+Denote this finite graph by~$F$ and define~$S$ to be the graph of~$F$ combined with vertices in~$B$ as sinks, including edges between elements of~$F$ and~$B$.
+An example of this decomposition is in \ref{fig:periodDecomp}.

-We now fix a configuration $\eta_F$ on $F$, and use these ideas to prove the following theorem:

-\begin{thm} If stabilizing ($k\eta_F$ + $\eta_G$), for $k \geq N(F,\eta)$ is possible and causes the vertices of $B$ to topple equally, then the graphs $G|_F$ and $S|_F$ have the same vertex-wise values. \end{thm}